Aidan-Zamfir/the-iliad/README.txt

-Data analysis & relationship network for the characters of Homers Iliad
+Data analysis & relationship network for the characters of Homer's Iliad